 Previously, public health officials in California and Utah confirmed nine cases among visitors to either Disneyland or Disney California Adventure Park.

-After Orange County health officials notified Disneyland of that on January 7, "We immediately began to communicate to our cast to raise awareness," the theme park's Chief Medical Officer Dr. Pamela Hymel said in a statement.
+After Orange County health officials notified Disneyland of the measles cases on January 7, “we immediately began to communicate to our cast to raise awareness,” the theme park’s chief medical officer, Dr. Pamela Hymel, said in a statement.
 Disneyland refers to its employees as cast members.